dewrawit/terminal-pacman/README.md

 A terminal-based Pac-Man game written in **C++23**.

 This project is a recreation of the classic Pac-Man gameplay, implemented from scratch as a way to practice object-oriented programming, polymorphism, game-state management, AI, and C++ software design.
+I tried to make the game mechanics as similar to the original game as possible.

 The game runs entirely in the terminal using ASCII characters and ANSI escape codes for color.